Learned-Database Systems Security: Learned-Database Systems Security Survey

 \subsection{Workload forecasting}

-Workload forecasting~\cite{ma2018query, elnaffar2004intelligent, holze2010towards, holze2009consistent} predicts future workloads based on the recent past, to allow the database to prepare its ``configuration knobs'' (i.e., configurable parameters).
-For example, Ma et al.~\cite{ma2018query} suggested a system that clusters together queries whose appearance is highly correlated and predicts clusters' short/long-term workloads.
+Workload forecasting predicts future workloads based on recent patterns, enabling the database to adjust its configurable parameters accordingly~\cite{ma2018query, elnaffar2004intelligent, holze2010towards, holze2009consistent}.
+For example, \cite{ma2018query} proposed to group queries to a database with highly correlated appearances into clusters and then predict the short-term and long-term workloads for these clusters.